+7.93 Regulations, commencement orders, and some other secondary legislation are made by Order in Council.
+Such secondary legislation must be developed and made by following a particular process.
+The CabGuide sets out detailed guidance on the process for
-- 7.89 Some regulations are made by Order in Council.
-Such regulations must be developed and made by following a particular process.
-The CabGuide sets out detailed guidance on the process for developing regulations.
-The LAC Guidelines include extensive guidance on the development of delegated legislation.
-The Guide to Working with the Parliamentary Counsel Office also provides useful guidance for departmental legal advisers and other officials working with the Parliamentary Counsel Office.
-The Legislation and House Procedure Handbook contains additional guidance for staff in Ministers' offices. - 7.90 The guidance provided in paragraphs 7.23 7.67 concerning the development of primary legislation applies equally to the development of regulations. - 7.91 The steps in the process include: - (a) identifying the need for regulations (through departmental monitoring and consideration of the relevant statute); - (b) developing the policy behind the regulations (if necessary); - (c) consultation (as required): - with relevant departments; - with government caucus(es);

-- with other parties represented in the House and independent members of Parliament; - with affected groups if this is required by legislation, identified as necessary by the department or Ministers, or otherwise appropriate; - (d) submitting any policy, including an impact statement or summary, to a Cabinet committee and Cabinet for approval.
-If the regulations are routine and do not require new policy decisions, the Minister may authorise drafting without reference to Cabinet; - (e) drafting by parliamentary counsel; - (f) submitting the proposed regulations to the Cabinet Legislation Committee and Cabinet for authorisation for submission to the Executive Council; - (g) notification in the New Zealand Gazette; - (h) a 28-day period before the regulations come into force (see paragraphs 7.96 7.99 for further details on the 28-day rule); and - (i) publication in the legislative instruments series. - 7.92 Departmental planning must take account of the time needed for all of these steps, allowing room for slippage at all stages.
-An absolute minimum of six weeks should be allowed between the completion of the drafting of the regulations and the date on which the regulations come into force, assuming all preceding steps have been completed satisfactorily. - 7.93 It is increasingly common for the empowering Act to impose an obligation on those developing regulations to consult with interested groups.
+- 7.94 The guidance provided in paragraphs 7.247.23 7.717.67 concerning the development of primary legislation applies equally to the development of secondary legislation. - 7.95 The steps in the process include: - identifying the need for regulations or amendments to secondary legislation (through agency monitoring and consideration of the relevant statute and regulatory system); - (b) developing the policy behind the secondary legislation (if necessary); - (c) consultation (as required): - with relevant agencies; - with government caucus(es); - with other parties represented in the House and independent members of Parliament; and - with affected groups if this is required by the empowering Act, identified as necessary by the department or Ministers, or otherwise appropriate; - (d) submitting any policy, including an impact statement, to a Cabinet committee and Cabinet for approval.
+If the secondary legislation is routine and does not require new policy decisions, the Minister may authorise drafting without reference to Cabinet; - (e) drafting by the Parliamentary Counsel Office; - (f) submitting the proposed secondary legislation to the Cabinet Legislation Committee and Cabinet for authorisation for submission to the Executive Council; - (g) notification in the New Zealand Gazette; - (h) a minimum 28-day period before the secondary legislation comes into force (see paragraphs $\frac{7.1017.96}{7.1047.99}$ for further details on the 28-day rule); and - (i) publication by the Parliamentary Counsel Office on the legislation website. - Agency planning must take account of the time needed for all of these steps, allowing room for slippage at all stages.
+An absolute minimum of six weeks should be allowed between the completion of the drafting of the secondary legislation and the date on which the secondary legislation comes into force, assuming all preceding steps have been completed satisfactorily. - 7.97 It is increasingly common for the empowering Act and international treaties entered into by New Zealand to impose an obligation on those developing secondary legislation to consult with interested groups.
 Care needs to be taken to ensure that sufficient time is allowed for meaningful consultation, and that proper consultation takes place.
-Failure to meet a statutory requirement to consult may lead to the regulations being invalidated by the courts.
-Consultation with others, such as the government caucus(es), non-government parliamentary parties in the House, or any independent members of Parliament, if required, may also take time. - 7.94 The parliamentary counsel drafting the regulations will consider whether the regulations are within the regulation-making powers granted in the Act.
-If the draft regulations are not within these powers, restrict individual freedom unreasonably, or are otherwise undesirable from a legal perspective, the parliamentary counsel will notify the Attorney-General and the Minister and department concerned. - 7.95 A small number of Orders in Council are drafted within departments and submitted directly to the Executive Council (see paragraph 1.41).
-The principles set out in paragraphs 7.89 7.94 in relation to regulations drafted by the Parliamentary Counsel Office apply to these orders.
+Failure to meet a statutory requirement to consult may lead to the secondary legislation being invalidated by the courts.
+Consultation with others, such as the government caucus(es), non-government parliamentary parties in the House, or any independent members of Parliament, if required, may also take time.

+- 7.98 The drafter of the secondary legislation will consider whether the secondary legislation is within the scope of the powers to make it granted by the Act.
+If proposed secondary legislation is not within these powers, restricts individual freedom unreasonably, or are is otherwise undesirable from a legal perspective, the Parliamentary Counsel Office will notify the Attorney-General and the Minister and department concerned. - 7.99 A small number of Orders in Council are drafted within agencies and submitted directly to the Executive Council (see paragraph 1.41).
+The principles set out in paragraphs 7.947.89 7.997.94 in relation to secondary legislation drafted by the Parliamentary Counsel Office apply to these orders.
 Technical requirements for such Orders in Council are included in the information on the Executive Council in the CabGuide.